 - Once the sellers have chosen the time, both sides evaluate and execute all of the offers.

 In the AMM Model:

 - Liquidity for an asset and its swap pair are pooled in a smart contract.
 Those who pool funds are eligible to receive the fees generated from the swaps using this pool.

-- When someone makes a swap in the pool, the balance of assets in the pool are automatically rebalanced to 50/50 value, and the price of the tokens change to reflect the new supply.
+- When someone makes a swap in the pool, the balance of assets in the pool is automatically rebalanced to 50/50 value, and the price of the tokens changes to reflect the new supply.

 Some examples of decentralized cryptocurrency exchanges are

 One of the primary aims of a decentralized exchange is to complete the transaction more quickly and cost-effective as compared to the centralized exchanges.
 They achieve this by removing the intermediaries that charge a cut in the form of transaction fees on the centralized exchanges.